The KCOM Stadium, The Circle, Walton Street, Hull, HU3 6HU

 What’s It Like

-Away fans are tucked away in the North East corner, where the Swans allocation should be 1,500; with tickets priced at an excellent £10 for over 23’s, £5 for senior citizens and 19 – 22 year olds and £1 for under 18’s.
-The facilities available are good, plus there’s a cracking view of the game, although you are a little set back from the pitch.
+Away fans are tucked away in the North East corner, the facilities available are good, plus there’s a cracking view of the game, although you are set back from the pitch.
 On the concourse alcohol is available and a really good selection of food.

 Pubs and Grub

 There are a number of other pubs along Princes Avenue, there’s ‘Pave Bar’ (HU5 3QA), which has a great selection of beers from all around the world and decent food.
-They do a ‘match-day special’ of pint, pie, peas and mash for £6.
+They often have jazz acts performing in the evenings.
 There’s loads of parking in the streets off the avenue.
 Around a 15 minute walk up Walton Street, is ‘The Avenues’ pub (HU5 3TS), a Sizzling pub.

-The stadium has a huge car park (£5) for home and away fans.
-If you get there early and want to go into the city centre, there’s a park and ride bus back and forth.
+The stadium has a huge car park (£5); if you get there early and want to go into the city centre, there’s a park and ride bus back and forth.
 It can take 30 minute to get out if you park a long way from the exits.
 There are two exits from the car park onto Walton Street.
-The right hand exit is the quickest to leave by.
+You exit quickest from the right hand exit.

 There’s a Park & Ride signposted off the A63 (shared with home fans).
 Parking at The Hull Royal Infirmary (HU3 2JZ); is £5 for 4 hours and a 15 minute walk to the ground.
 The housing estate opposite the Infirmary has lots of free on street parking space without parking restrictions.